EricThomson/anaties/readme.md

 - Developed with the support from NIH Bioinformatics and the Neurobehavioral Core at NIEHS.

 ## To do: More important
+- finish linting code
+- add directory_exists to helpers
 - add actual testing (pytest)
-- finish plots.twinx make sure it works
+- finish plots.twinx and make sure it works
 - add test for plots.error_shade.
 - Add return object for plots.rect_highlight()
 - paired_bar and mean_sem/std need to handle one point better: currently throwing warning